-Canon fired off another volley of digital cameras and photo printers in anticipation of what may be a stronger than anticipated holiday selling season for the imaging category.
+Lake Success, N.Y. — Canon fired off another volley of digital cameras and photo printers in anticipation of what may be a stronger-than-expected holiday selling season.

 Many of the new models will offer the third generation of the company’s DIGIC image processor, which the company credits with providing a faster startup, autofocus and shutter speeds, longer battery life and less noise when shooting in higher sensitivities to ISO 1,600.

 The company updated its G-series of PowerShot cameras with the 10-megapixel G7.
 It will feature a new face detection autofocus/autoexposure (AF/AE) mode that works with its 9-point AF system.
 The face detection mode can track up to nine faces when the shutter button is depressed halfway and optimize exposure and focus based on the company’s Intelligent Scene Analysis technology.

 The $599 G7 will feature a 6x optical zoom SR-coated lens with optical image stabilization, a new 1.4x/2.3x digital tele-converter to recreate the effect of having a teleconverter lens attached the camera, and a new Safety Zoom feature that activates the digital zoom while reducing image resolution but stopping before image quality is threatened.